-Most of the great masters of painting had formal training and were taught from artists much better than them at the time.
+Most of the great masters of painting had formal training and were taught by artists much better than them at the time.
 They adopted the techniques and eventually become masters themselves.

 So what is the moral of this story?

 Well basically, watch artists that you admire and try to mimic their techniques.
-I do not mean just copy their painting.
-But rather, watch how they use their brush, mix their paint, make decisions and so on.
-These are big picture processes which are perfectly ok to steal, as that is just the process of learning.
+I do not mean just copying their painting.
+But rather, watch how they use their brush, mix their paint, make decisions, and so on.
+These are big-picture processes that are perfectly ok to steal, as that is just the process of learning.